-Can you agree with me on the fact that you’re tired of hearing the digital marketing adage- “content is king”?
+Can you agree with me that you’re tired of hearing the digital marketing adage- “content is king”?

-The reality is it’s not enough to just create stellar content.
-Anyone can host great quality content, but if you’re selling anything on your website, be it software or a consulting service, it’s still the conversions from the content that you should be targeting.
+The reality is it’s not enough to create stellar content.
+Anyone can host excellent quality content, but if you’re selling anything on your website, be it software or a consulting service, it’s still the conversions from the content you should be targeting.

-Content that converts is content that causes the person reading your piece to do something else other than just read.
+Content that converts causes the person reading your piece to do something other than just read.

 Here’s the good news: